kchess/hello-world/README.md

 # hello-world
 my 1st github trial
 I'm from Koktebel.
 We are the best!
+I like teaching these guys.